flexie/CSE-8803/docs/homework.md

 Make a script that produces the plots and carefully describes your findings.
 The code itself is part of the assignment; make sure that it is readable and carefully documented.

 Generate a pdf file from your script.
 This will generate a pdf including the plots, your descriptions and code.
 Make sure that the lay-out is readable.
-Look for documentation on making up Matlab code for publication.
+Look for documentation on making up your code for publication.

 The naming convention for this file is studentnumber_assingmentnumber.pdf.
 Send the pdf to [Ali Siahkoohi](mailto:alisk@gatech.edu) with subject CSE 8803.
 For some exercises you will be asked to write separate functions.
 In this case include ALL the files in a zip-file named studentnumber_assingmentnumber.zip.